Ahirudin Attan: Journalism

 Ahirudin's first foray into journalism was as a journalist for the Business Times in 1985, after graduating from Institut Teknologi MARA (now Universiti Teknologi MARA or UiTM).
 In 1992, he served as the group's London correspondent and furthered his studies in Cardiff in 1993, taking up a course in Advanced Journalism.
 Ahirudin was appointed Editor of the Business Times in 1997 and remained so until he was appointed Acting Editor of The Malay Mail on 16 October 2001.
 Following a restructuring of the news desk, he was reappointed as the Executive Editor of both the Malay Mail and Sunday Mail on 1 May 2004.

 On 13 February 2006, Ahirudin resigned from his editorial position as the newspaper was revamped to cater to younger readerships.
 Ahirudin further departed from the New Straits Times Press in May 2006, amid speculation that included a "run-in with the present head honchos in the organisation."
 Ahirudin had been with the NSTP for 21 years.

 Ahirudin was the President of the National Press Club from 2003 to 31 March 2007, and was succeeded by Mokhtar Hussain, his brother, and remained as its adviser until March 2009.
 He is also an Editorial Consultant, and columnist.

 Blogging

 In May 2006, Ahirudin started Rocky's Bru, a Blogger.com-based blog centred primarily on journalism, mass media and politics.

 Ahirudin's blog has garnered sufficient attention by the NSTP that it was blocked from NSTP offices and branches nationwide within two weeks after the blog was formed, and has prompted the group to launch a lawsuit against him, alongside blogger Jeff Ooi, on 11 January 2007, for libel.
 As of March 2008, the suit is in progress.

 On 6 April 2007, Ahirudin was appointed the President of the National Bloggers Alliance, a newly formed group aimed at protecting the rights of Malaysian bloggers and promoting responsible blogging.

 Jeff Ooi

 Ahirudin has developed a relatively healthy friendship with Jeff Ooi.
-However, Ahirudin has stated in a press conference on 23 January 2007 that he has previous engaged Ooi in a "healthy" exchange of words:
+However, Ahirudin has stated in a press conference on 23 January 2007 that he has previously engaged Ooi in a "healthy" exchange of words: